partiql/partiql-lang-kotlin/docs/dev/README-AST-V1.md

 In the case of `SEXP` we refer to the name immediately following the `SEXP` 's open parenthesis as its **tag**.
 For example the `SEXP` `(lit 2)` is tagged with the symbol `lit`.

-## \SqlName AST data definition
+## PartiQL AST data definition

-Starting with version 1 of the \SqlName AST, each AST must be wrapped in an `ast` node:
+Starting with version 1 of the PartiQL AST, each AST must be wrapped in an `ast` node:

 ```
 (ast (version 1)